 Both rods performed even better when I used smaller flies.

 Don’t expect any travel rod to be liquid smooth, but they’ll get the job done and let you focus on the fishing.
 As it turns out, I personally learned a lesson the hard way: Always Take the Rod.

 Best Travel Fly Rods: The Manufacturers

-There are three major contenders for the best travel fly rod that will fit most people’s budgets: Cabela’s, Echo, and Orvis.
+There are two major contenders for the best travel fly rod that will fit most people’s budgets: Cabela’s and Echo.
 However, this isn’t the full story.

 L.L.Bean has a travel fly/spin fishing rod combo — noted below — but the company no longer makes a dedicated travel fly rod.
 On the upside, the L.L.Bean outfit comes with two complete rods and reels, so technically you could choose the L.L.Bean option for the fly rod . . . and gain an extra spinning rod whether you want it or not.